zqianem/vitepress-python-editor/docs/usage.md

 # Usage 🛠️

-Adding the editor to `.md` files is similar to using fenced code blocks.
+Using the editor in `.md` files is similar to using fenced code blocks.

 ## Basic usage